enkidevs/curriculum/java/java-fundamentals/exceptions-i/throwing-an-exception.md

 ## Revision

-The two types of exceptions are ??? and ???.
+The two types of exceptions are ???.

 - checked & unchecked
 - compiled & runtime